rkunani/rkunani.github.io/index.md

 # Raguvir Kunani

-Eventually, this will be my personal website.
-Right now, it's serving as a platform for me to more easily share my [teaching resources](https://rkunani.github.io/teaching/).
+This is a platform for me to more easily share my [teaching resources](https://rkunani.github.io/teaching/).

 Here's a great graphic I saw on Twitter that reminds us how important it is that we continue to practice social distancing, as hard as it may be.